 For a cash flow hedge, the effective portion of the change in estimated fair value of a hedging instrument is recorded in Accumulated other comprehensive loss as a separate component of Shareholders' Equity and is reclassified into Cost of services in the Consolidated Income Statements during the period in which the hedged transaction is recognized.
-The amounts related to derivatives designated as cash flow hedges that were reclassified into Cost of services were net losses of \$27,865, and net gains of \$92,275 and \$102,676 during fiscal 2023, 2022 and 2021, respectively.
-The ineffective portion of the change in fair value of a cash flow hedge is recognized immediately in Other income (expense), net in the Consolidated Income Statements and for fiscal 2023, 2022 and 2021, was not material.
-In addition, we did not discontinue any cash flow hedges during fiscal 2023, 2022 or 2021.
+The amounts related to derivatives designated as cash flow hedges that were reclassified into Cost of services were net gains of \$28,386, net losses of \$27,865 and net gains of \$92,275 during fiscal 2024, 2023 and 2022, respectively.
+The ineffective portion of the change in fair value of a cash flow hedge is recognized immediately in Other income (expense), net in the Consolidated Income Statements and for fiscal 2024, 2023 and 2022, was not material.
+In addition, we did not discontinue any cash flow hedges during fiscal 2024, 2023 or 2022.